FirzaSyauqi/FirzaSyauqi/README.md

 -👋 Hi, I’m @FirzaSyauqi
--👀 I’m interested in web development,Software engineer, and creating innovative user experiences through technology.
+-👀 I’m interested in web development, software engineer, and creating innovative user experiences through technology.
 -🌱 I’m currently learning advanced JavaScript frameworks like React and exploring 3D rendering with WebGL.
 -💼 I’m looking to collaborate on creative front-end & back-end projects, interactive web apps, and open-source initiatives.
 -📫 How to reach me: You can contact me via email at as.syauqhi28@gmail.com or on LinkedIn.